Last month, the Key Peninsula Lions-sponsored Boy Scout Pack 222 rolled into the Key Peninsula Civic Center.

 “The Pack 222 boys have been working hard designing patterns, putting the cars out on build day, sanding, painting and adding finishing touches,” Bowen said.

 Siblings and parents also worked on their cars, as there were also sibling and adult races.

 Bowen said there were sharks and Batman and Hulk-themed cars.

 The goal behind the Pinewood Derby races is to have fun.
-Each car races four times, and as they race down the track, kids and adults alike cheer and congratulate each racer no matter what order they place, he said
+Each car races four times, and as the cars race down the track, kids and adults alike cheer and congratulate each racer no matter what order they place, he said.

 “The derby is more than about just winning.
 It’s a time for children to learn sportsmanship and to develop a lasting relationship with an adult role model.
 As in all aspects of scouting, the Pinewood Derby help boys develop skills, confidence and self-esteem,” Bowen said.